Gil-ADDA/Piezoelectric-Energy-Generation-HarvestWalk/README.md

 how much Microfarad (µF) do i need for that project?

-# Second Prototype
-In the second prototype, I attached the copper foil and piezoelectric component to a cardboard surface using a clear adhesive.
-This method ensured that the circuit components remained securely in place.

-To achieve this, I carefully adhered the copper foil, both the negative and positive sides, along with the piezoelectric component onto the cardboard.
-The copper foil acted as the conductive material for the circuit, while the clear adhesive provided a strong bond between the components and the cardboard surface.

-By affixing the circuit elements to the cardboard, I created a stable and functional prototype that maintained the desired circuit arrangement.

 - Diode (note the energy cost for that is 0.6-0.7 volts)  OR Germanium diode (energy cost of 0.3)